shieldgenerator7/DnD-Stories/RealmOfMortana/RealmOfMortana.md

 “What’s this?”
 Selena points to a blob with tentacles sitting in a pot.

 Miyu dropped some flies into its beak.
 “Oh this?
-This is Gary.”
+This is Garry.”

 “I see.”
-Selena watched “Gary” eat the flies.
+Selena watched “Garry” eat the flies.

 Miyu the Spider Lady cleaned up her shop and met them outside.
 Then she notices a red-haired human getting kicked out of a bar across the street.
 “Titus!”